 - Give a zing with a sprinkle of citrus zest or a drizzle of lemon and lime.

 - Try ‘herby’ with some ground basil, oregano, thyme, rosemary, tarragon, parsley or fennel.

 - Play with flavours from around the world using ready-mixed Za’atar, Garam Masala, Ras El Hanout, Herbes de Provence, Jamaican Jerk, Cajun and Creole Seasonings and even BBQ rubs.

-- Lock in the delicious flavours of Italy using green or red pesto.
+- Lock in the delicious flavours of Italy with Pesto Roasted Chickpeas (green or red).
 It’s easy to use jarred pesto as both the oil and flavour addition in one… But it is definitely worth draining and removing a little of the pesto oil through a tea strainer before adding, or the excess of oil will affect the crunch.

 - You could even go ‘sweet’ with a drizzle of honey or maple syrup, alongside some ground cinnamon, ginger, vanilla powder, orange zest, cardamom and star anise.